crypt0rr/kb/content/tools/framework/ldeep/cache/index.md

     ou                  Return the list of organizational units with linked GPO. pkis                List pkis.
     pso                 List the Password Settings Objects.
-    subnets             List sites and associated subnets.
+    shadow_principals   List the shadow principals and the groups associated with. silos               List the silos configured in the Active Directory. smsa                List the smsa accounts and the machines they are associated with. subnets             List sites and associated subnets.
     trusts              List the domain's trust relationships.
-    users               List users according to a filter. zones               List the DNS zones configured in the Active Directory. from_guid           Return the object associated with the given `guid`. from_sid            Return the object associated with the given `sid`. memberships         List the group for which `account` belongs to. membersof           List the members of `group`.
+    users               List users according to a filter. zones               List the DNS zones configured in the Active Directory. from_guid           Return the object associated with the given `guid`. from_sid            Return the object associated with the given `sid`. laps                Return the LAPS passwords.
+If a target is specified, only retrieve the LAPS password for this one. memberships         List the group for which `account` belongs to. membersof           List the members of `group`.
-    object              Return the records containing `object` in a CN. sddl                Returns the SDDL of an object given it's CN. zone                Return the records of a DNS zone.
+    object              Return the records containing `object` in a CN. sddl                Returns the SDDL of an object given it's CN. silo                Get information about a specific `silo`. zone                Return the records of a DNS zone.
 ```